Updated: Aug 25

 CharmVerse has been called the Web3 Notion, and we understand that it can be daunting to move all of your work over to a new platform.
 But fret not, because we offer a Notion Import feature to which we have recently made improvements!
 I mentioned this to Wasabi and he was aware and impressed by the improvements we had made to the process saying it was much improved over the first time he attempted this.
 He has been using this import function as an excuse to go through his folders and clean up any now obsolete documents.

 While Kokonut Network has yet to post bounties or hold official votes, Wasabi has familiarized himself with these features and has big plans for them.
 He is looking forward to running their first community-wide bounty, referencing a mini eco-resort that will come to be in the future.
 Bounties will be used to engage the community in the layout and design of the resort.

-Currently, Kokonut Network is focused on high-level documents to create the foundation of the DAO.
+Currently, Kokonut Network is focused on high-level documents to create the foundation of this impact community.
 They want to prioritize educational and onboarding materials so they are ready to onboard members in a streamlined way.
 However, Wasabi assured me that they "are going to be running everything on CharmVerse and using every feature."

 CharmVerse + Impact DAOs, unite!

 Essentially, an impact DAO is a community of people that come together to do good for the world.
 Kokonut Network is an agricultural DAO, which is a form of impact DAO.
 This DAO is a proof of concept to show that this format of being based around a specific commodity works.
 Meaning, it can be done with other commodities, such as grapes or avocados.